- General Information

 Applicants apply to the Department of Earth and Space Sciences and to the UW Graduate Admissions Office by completing all steps outlined in the UW Online Application for Graduate Admission and by completing these additional steps.

-- Request Educational Testing Service (ETS) forward your official TOEFL score report to the University of Washington, institution code 4854.
+- International Applicants only: Request Educational Testing Service (ETS) forward your official TOEFL score report to the University of Washington, institution code 4854.
 Score reports over two years old (from the test date) are no longer valid.
 Your official TOEFL score report must be received by January 5.
 (To confirm receipt, please return to the online application.)

 Q: Are official transcripts required for the application?